sdiehl/wiwinwlh/tutorial.md

   (Generic)
 ```

-Will generate the following dynamic instance
+Will generate the following `Generic` instance:

 ```haskell
-instance Generic (List a) where
+instance Generic (List a) where type

-  type
     Rep (List a) =
       D1